 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the matters noted in the accompanying Schedule of Findings and Recommendations letter to be material weaknesses as noted as 2018-001 and 2018-002.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
+We consider the matters noted in the accompanying Schedule of Findings and Recommendations letter to be material weaknesses as noted as 2020-001.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We have identified significant deficiencies in a separate Schedule of Findings and Recommendations Letter dated November 29, 2018 identifies as 2018-003 and 2018-004.
+We did not note significant deficiencies during our audit that require reporting; however, such deficiencies may exist and not be detected.